-If you can't figure out how to remove the bulb from one of your track lighting fixtures, it isn't because the manufacturer designed it to be impossible so you'd have to buy a new fixture.
+Track lighting that won't turn on is usually the result of a bulb that needs replacement.
+If your track lighting bulb is stuck or you can't figure out how to remove the bulb from one of your track lighting fixtures, it isn't because the manufacturer designed it to be impossible so you'd have to buy a new fixture.
 On the contrary, these bulbs are easy to remove.
-These multifaceted reflector bulbs -- MR bulbs for short -- can have a screw base like a conventional bulb, but the ones most commonly used for track lighting have either a two-pin base or a turn-and-lock one.
+These multifaceted reflector bulbs, or MR bulbs, can have a screw base like a conventional bulb, but the ones most commonly used for track lighting have either a two-pin base or a turn-and-lock one.

 Remove the lens from the fixture by gripping one end of the metal clip holding it in place, using a pair of pliers, and pulling that end toward the center of the lens to disengage the clip.
 Remove the clip, and the lens should fall out into your hand.

 Step 2: Expose the Porcelain Base

 Grip the wire in the back of the canister and push it forward; the bulb should come easily out of the front of the fixture.
 Keep pushing until you can grip the porcelain base into which the bulb is plugged.

 Hold the base with one hand and the bulb with the other and wiggle the bulb gently while you pull it.
 It should come loose with a little effort.
 Don't force it -- the glass base of the bulb can shatter.

 Step 4: Install and Test the New Bulb